nive024/Scrabble/README.md

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead
 For the next milestone, more features will be added.
-To begin, all test cases will pass.
-Thus, the scoring as well as placements of the letters work correctly.
-Furthermore, blank tiles, premium squares and an AI will be implemented.
-Finally, any issues in Milestone 2 will be addressed and fixed.
+To begin, a multiple level redo/undo will be available to allow players to convert back and forth to and from different versions of the board throughout the game.
+Furthermore, the players will be allowed to save and reload their game.
+Finally, the board will be customizable meaning that the special tiles can be placed according to the players preference.

 <!-- Authors -->
 ## Authors